Temps and termites are on the rise. Schedule your free inspection today.

 Bed bug nymphs (immature) are usually white or tan in color.
 Fully grown adults are a rusty, reddish-brown.
 After a blood meal, bed bugs appear bloated and red, just like mosquitoes and ticks often do after they have fed.

-The bed bug life cycle includes bed bug eggs and five larvae, or nymph, stages.
+The bed bug life cycle includes bed bug eggs and five larval, or nymphal, stages.
 At each stage, the bed bug has one blood meal, which helps it to grow, shed its skin, and metamorphose into the next stage.
 After five molts, the bed bug is considered to have reached maturity.
+At each stage of its life cycle, a bed bug will grow from pale in color to an increasingly dark reddish-brown, while it increases in size steadily.

 The amount of time that it takes a bed bug to progress through the life cycle will be dependent on temperature and availability of blood meals.
 It may take anywhere from 21 days at 86°F to 120 days at 65°F. The temperature threshold for bed bug eggs to hatch is 55-59°F.